Tyler Stephenson Player Props: Reds vs. Brewers

-On Sunday, Tyler Stephenson (coming off going 0-for-1) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
-First pitch is at 1:40 PM ET.
+On Monday, Tyler Stephenson (.268 on-base percentage in past 10 games, 62 points below season-long percentage) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
+First pitch is at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Brewers.
+In his most recent game he had a hitless showing (0-for-3) against the Brewers.

 Tyler Stephenson Game Info & Props vs. the Brewers